terran6/nft-on-terra/README.md

   <img src="readme_images/switch_wallet2.png" alt="Test1 wallet on the Terra Station extension" style="400px; height: 500px;"/>
 </div>
 <br/>
-Now that we have successfully switched to our testing wallet on localterra, we have setup our environment to be able to mint our first NFT.
+Now that we have successfully switched to our testing wallet on localterra, we have setup our environment to be able to deploy our smart contract.
 <br/>
 <br/>